Moupin pika: Status and conservation

 Since 1996, the Moupin pika has been rated as a species of least concern on the IUCN Red List of Endangered Species.
 This is because it is a widespread species and its population is not known to be suffering a serious decline.
 Although its current population trend is unclear, it is common throughout its distribution.
-It experiences a threat from habitat destruction due to small-scale deforestration of bamboo and Rhododendron woodlands, and grazing by livestock.
+It experiences a threat from habitat destruction due to small-scale deforestation of bamboo and Rhododendron woodlands, and grazing by livestock.
 Due to destruction of habitat, the Sikkim pika may be endangered, but the other forms do not appear to be threatened according to IUCN.
 The Red List of China's Vertebrates also lists the Moupin pika as a species of least concern.
 It occurs in the protected areas of the Changshanerhai, Jiuzhaigou, Nujiang, Wanglang, Wawushan, Wolong, and Zhumulangmafeng Nature Reserves.
 However, deforestation may pose a threat throughout its range in southern China.
 It occurs extremely rarely in northeastern India.
 It has also been stated that almost all of its habitat in India has been destroyed, locally making it "critically endangered."
 It is targeted as a pest in southern Gansu.